 TFG was aware of recent advancements in AI technology that would open up new ways to connect with customers.
 However, since conversational AI is still a new technology, TFG had concerns:

-Since World of Books Group serves customers in over 190 countries worldwide, it was essential for the company to have a SaaS platform that was easy to use for marketers and provided reliable marketing automation capabilities.
+Since World of Books Group serves customers in over 190 countries worldwide, it was essential for the company to have a marketing platform that was easy to use and provided reliable marketing automation capabilities.
 It also needed to power compliant customer data collection.

-After struggling to see a complete picture of its customers, World of Books Group implemented Bloomreach Engagement to get a single customer view to help power limitless ecommerce personalization initiatives and connect with customers at every step of their journey with all of its brands.
+After struggling to see a complete picture of its customers, World of Books Group implemented Bloomreach’s intelligent personalization platform, Loomi AI.
+With our AI-powered marketing automation solution, World of Books Group gained the comprehensive understanding of its customer relationships it needed: a single customer view of each individual shopper to help power personalized, dynamic shopping experiences that connect with customers at every step of their journey with all of its brands.

-After implementation, World of Books Group was looking to get value out of the product as quickly as possible, which is where the Bloomreach Academy and Bloomreach Plug & Play use cases came in.
+After implementation, World of Books Group was looking to get value out of the product as quickly as possible, which is where the Bloomreach Academy and Bloomreach’s proven use case library came in.

 Because of its business model and market position, VR is in a unique position.